ywang037/Federated-Learning-PyTorch/REPRODUCE_FL_LOG2.md

 CNN   |FedAVg|iid   | xxxxx%           |     (x.xx)|      |600   |8.0hrs    | T       | 0.1  |20 |10 | 0.2/o  | SGD   |

 ##### Remarks
-1. For {E=1, B=inf}, lr=0.2 and lr=0.15 produce similar results in 600 rounds, but lr=0.15 become unstable at last few rounds near 1000, so would the larger lr=0.2.
+1. For {E=1, B=inf}, lr=0.2 and lr=0.15 produce similar results in 600 rounds; lr=0.15 become unstable at last few rounds near 1000, so would the even larger lr=0.2.
 It seems that lr=0.1 might be more reasonable learning rate.
 2. For {E=1, B=10}, lr=0.2 and 0.15 is unstable in real test run, try {0.1, 0.07} instead.
 The other parameter combinations can follow similar approach for dealing instability under large lr.
 3. For {E=5, B=50}, lr=0.2 is unstable in real test run after 297 rounds, try {0.15, 0.1, 0.07} instead.
 4. It can observed that the more local computation, the quicker the convergence (or the higher test acc that can be achived within the identical number or rounds).